lionyouko/flutter_pocs/README.md

 In this repo I will present the proofs of concept, but also will save the projects I was presented while studying flutter.

-Only PoC apps are interesting to look at, and the others may be from studying and courses been taken.
+Only apps with PoC in name are interesting to look at (plus flutter_application_timers_trackers that should have _poc too), and the others may be from studying and courses been taken.